PaulF97/ModbusRTU-pico/README.md

 cp file_name.uf2 /media/<user>/RPI-RP2/

-# Before push into remote

-delete build and lib files
+# .gitignore file created to not commit the build and lib files

-rm -rf buil

-rm -rf liblighmodbus

-git rm -rf build

-git rm -rf liblighmodbus